ghislainfourny/jsoniq-tutorial/README.md

 ### Access external data

-Our implementation supports collections of (and indices on) JSON objects or arrays:
+Many implementations support collections of (and indices on) JSON objects or arrays:

-    dml:collection("my:data")
+    collection("data")
     -> { "foo" : "Your" }
     { "foo" : "Collection" }
     { "foo" : "of" }